Nazem Kadri tells haters to "kiss my ass" after winning Stanley Cup | Offside

 Colorado Avalanche forward Nazem Kadri wasn’t pulling any punches after winning the Stanley Cup.

-In his third season with the Avalanche (and his 13th in the NHL, after ten with the Toronto Maple Leafs), the 31-year-old Kadri finally got his hands on the Stanley Cup.
+In his third season with the Avalanche (and his 13th in the NHL, after 10 with the Toronto Maple Leafs), the 31-year-old Kadri finally got his hands on the Stanley Cup.

 His departure from Toronto came by way of a blockbuster trade back in 2019 after two straight years of picking up suspensions in the postseason that prematurely ended his playoff runs.